 South West Victoria and Barwon has the highest rate of treatment entry in Victoria for amphetamine use for 15 to 24 year olds.

-The drug ice is so much more addictive than any drug we’ve ever encountered before.
+The drug Methamphetamine is so much more addictive than any drug we’ve ever encountered before.
 Once it gets to the point of law enforcement, the damage is already done.
 So Victoria Police have joined together with the local council, schools, and businesses to work on preventing the harm in the first place.

-We know that when criminals try to convince our kids to use the methamphetamine, there is no caring adult around to protect them.
+We know that when criminals try to convince our kids to use the drug Methamphetamine, there is no caring adult around to protect them.
 If we don’t inform them, the only source our children have is ‘the word on the street’.
 And criminals know how savagely addictive this drug is, so they let the kids try it for free, knowing that the kids can be hooked with one try.

 Through the D-Force Program, students: